cjwirth/webtask-push/README.md

 **payload** - JSON Object that contains any other data that you want to send along with the notification.
 All the data inside here will be at the same level as the `aps` object in the data received in your iOS app.

+## TODO

+Right now, webtask-push is a very simple one-off send-a-push webtask, but it could definitely be made better.

+Probably the most glaring issue is security.
+Since it's just an open endpoint, there's nothing that prevents someone from sending a whole bunch of requests with device tokens and spamming all your users.

+Another thing that could be improved is to send to multiple devices.

 ## License

 webtask-push is released under the MIT License.
 See [LICENSE.md](./LICENSE.md) for details.